-- 1. Accessory Apartments The criteria for granting a Special Exception for "accessory apartments" shall include the following: - a.
-The accessory apartment shall have a minimum of 300 square feet of net floor area and shall not exceed the lesser of (i) forty percent (40%) of the sum of the square footage net floor area of both the finished dwelling unit and the finished accessory apartment, or (ii) 1,200 square feet.
-In addition to the foregoing area limitations, in the case of an accessory apartment in an accessory structure, the accessory structure shall have one or more accessory uses, not including guest quarters, other than the accessory apartment, and the square footage net floor area of the accessory apartment shall not exceed the square footage net floor area of the other accessory uses of the accessory apartment shall not exceed the square footage net floor area of the other accessory use or uses of the accessory structure.
+- Accessory Apartments The criteria for granting a Special Exception for "accessory apartments" shall include the following: - a.
+The accessory apartment shall have a minimum of 300 square feet of floor area and shall not exceed the lesser of (i) forty percent (40%) of the sum of the square footage of both the finished dwelling unit and the finished accessory apartment, or (ii) 1,200 square feet.
+In addition to the foregoing area limitations, in the case of an accessory apartment in an accessory structure, the accessory structure shall have one or more accessory uses, not including guest quarters, other than the accessory apartment, and the square footage of the accessory apartment shall not exceed the square footage of the other accessory use or uses of the accessory structure.
 (11 Mar 08)